Triumphs and unfinished business: SEC Chair Gary Gensler's first three years

 Eliminating conflicts from AI

-The SEC put forward a rule in July 2023 seeking to make advisors responsible for eliminating or neutralizing any conflicts of interest that may be inherent in any sort of AI, machine learning or sophisticated algorithm they may be using to provide investment advice or other client service.
+The SEC put forward a rule in July 2023 seeking to make advisors responsible for eliminating or neutralizing any conflicts of interest that may be inherent in any sort of AI, machine learning or sophisticated algorithm they may be using to provide investment advice or other client services.
 The proposal was greeted almost immediately with pushback from many corners of the industry.
 Critics contended the rule's wording was so far-reaching and ambiguous, it could conceivably apply to spreadsheets and other sorts of applications long in use.

 "I think the new administration will want to take a fresh look at the process and all feedback that came in from the industry and carefully think about the next steps before bringing anything forward in these areas," he said.